 Frequently featured in Mexican dishes, tortillas are a great main ingredient to consider.

-However, you may wonder whether corn or flour tortillas make the healthier choice.
+However, you may wonder whether corn or flour tortillas are the healthier choice.

 This article explores the differences between corn and flour tortillas to help you decide.

 They’re considered a staple in Mexican cuisine.
-Historically, corn tortillas were passed down from the Aztecs, whereas flour tortillas were first made after Spaniards introduced wheat to Mexico (1, 2).
+Corn tortillas were passed down from the Aztecs, whereas flour tortillas were first made after Spaniards introduced wheat to Mexico (1, 2).

 Traditionally, corn tortillas begin with a process called nixtamalization.
-It involves cooking corn, also known as maize, in an alkaline solution of calcium hydroxide, or limewater.
+This involves soaking and then cooking corn, also known as maize, in an alkaline solution of calcium hydroxide, or limewater.

-While they’re usually made with refined wheat flour, more nutritious whole-wheat varieties are available (5).
+While flour tortillas are usually made with refined wheat flour, more nutritious whole wheat varieties are available (

 Given their distinct ingredients, corn and flour tortillas have different nutritional profiles.